+Chanchal Cabrera lives on Vancouver Island, British Columbia where she and her husband run Innisfree Farm and Botanic Garden, a 7-acre internationally registered botanic garden specializing in food and medicine plants, and host internships in sustainable food production and herbal medicine.
 Chanchal runs a private herbal medicine clinic with a specialty in holistic oncology, and a student training clinic that provides free health services to the community.
 The farm also hosts Gardens without Borders, a federally registered not-for-profit society established to run the botanic garden and provide horticulture therapy.

-2017 Presentations by Chanchal Cabrera
+2018 Presentations by Chanchal Cabrera

 The above link will open a new window or tab for Tree Farm Communications.
 Tree Farm Communications has been recording superior herbal educational content for decades.
 Search through the site for this and all of your favorite herbal educators.